anderkve/FYS3150/book/containerization/apptainer.md

 ```
 mv /path/to/downloads/folder/<name_of_image.sif> ~
 ```
-**N.B.** - You can also put it directly in the folder where you're writing your code (the one under version control), but in this case it's advisable to add the image to the `.gitignore` list (see the description in the [course material](https://anderkve.github.io/FYS3150/book/using_git/add_a_README_and_gitignore.html#gitignore) if you haven't set one up) so that it's not mistakenly added to your repository.
+**N.B.** - You can also put it directly in the folder where you're writing your code (the one under version control), but in this case it's advisable to add the image to the `.gitignore` list (see the description in the section on [gitignore](sec:gitignore) if you haven't set one up) so that it's not mistakenly added to your repository.
 Since the image is a few hundred MB in size, UiO GitHub will reject it being pushed to the server (similar to other large files that can be generated in the projects of the course).

 ### Step 3: Running the Image